-Why do you sleep amazingly in a 5-star hotel and terribly in your own bed?
+Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 They are not Egyptian cotton sheets.